mobileka/laravel-engine/README.md

 I wrote *kind of*, because this functionality depends on a composer package which you need to install before using image uploading:

-Run: `php composer.phar require intervention/image dev-master`
+`php composer.phar require intervention/image dev-master`

 If you want to make image uploading more efficient, you can also install "intervention/imagecache":

 `php composer.phar require intervention/imagecache dev-master`

 ## Usage